jonahwithoutthewhale/jonah/_posts/2020-03-24-great-northern-bean-soup.md

 * 1 (6 oz.) bag fresh baby spinach leaves

 **Directions**
 1. If using bouillon cubes to make the vegetable broth, boil 4 cups of water and drop in the cubes to disintegrate.
+Set aside.
 We like [Knorr Vegetable Bouillon](https://www.knorr.com/us/en/products/bouillon/vegetable.html).

 2. Heat a large soup pot coated with cooking spray over medium-high heat.
 Add carrots, onion, and garlic.
 Saute for 3 minutes, stirring occasionally.
 Reduce heat to medium, cover, and cook for 5 minutes.

 3. Add the broth, Italian seasoning, black pepper, and beans.
 Bring to a boil, reduce heat, cover, and simmer for 5 minutes.

-4. Place 2 cups of the food in a food processor of blender.
+4. Place 2 cups of the food in a food processor or blender.
 Process until smooth and return the mixture to the pot.
 Simmer for 5 minutes.

 5. Remove soup from heat.
 Add the spinach, stirring until it wilts.
 Can be served immediately.